puppetlabs/bolt/documentation/bolt_known_issues.md

   * bcrypt_pbkdf (>= 1.0, < 2.0)
 ```

-A workaround is to use native SSH when you need to authenticate with
+A workaround is to use native SSH when you need to authenticate with ed25519
-ed25519 keys.
-When native SSH is enabled, Bolt will use a specified SSH
+keys.
+When native SSH is enabled, Bolt will use a specified SSH client to
-client to connect to targets instead of the `net-ssh` Ruby library.
-To
+connect to targets instead of the `net-ssh` Ruby library.
+To learn more about
-learn more about native SSH, see [native SSH
+native SSH, see [native SSH
 transport](experimental_features.md#native-ssh-transport).

+🧪 Native SSH is
+experimental and might change in future minor (y) releases.

 📖 **Related issues**

 - [#1987 - Unable to authenticate with ed25519 keys over SSH transport
   on Windows](https://github.com/puppetlabs/bolt/issues/1987)

-## Limited Kerberos support over WinRM
+## 🧪 Limited Kerberos support over WinRM

-Authenticating with Kerberos over WinRM is considered experimental and is
+🧪 Authenticating with Kerberos over WinRM is considered experimental and is
 only supported when running Bolt from a Linux host.
 You must install the
 the [MIT Kerberos
 library](https://web.mit.edu/Kerberos/www/krb5-latest/doc/admin/install_clients.html)